hbeni/fgcom-mumble/README.md

 - Start talking on the COM device by pressing its PTT
 - When done, release PTT and retune to a normal frequency.

+Regular recordings have a serverside limit of 120 seconds by default.

 Note: Chances are good that your ATC client does all this for you and you just need to push some "Record ATIS" button.

 ### Landlines/Intercom